ashokgowtham/sane/README.md

 # Sane

 Simple gem to run validations.
 Not web based.
-Ideal for crons and scheduler.
+Ideal for crons and schedulers.

 ## Installation